namdn/redispool/README.md

 var  redispool  =  require('redispool');

 //call init which the same option of construction of RedisClient.
-//Just add `maxConnections` to create number of RedisClients in pool redispool.init({
+//Just add `maxConnections` to create number of RedisClient in pool redispool.init({
 	port:  6379,
 	host:  'localhost',